The All-Time Red Sox Dream Team

 Best Catcher Of All-Time: Jason Varitek

 Catchers must be able to call a game from behind home plate as well as handle a pitching staff from their spot on the field.
 They are also called upon in key moments when runners are trying to steal bases or get into scoring position.
+Varitek was one of the most respected catchers in MLB history and played 17 seasons for Boston before retiring after the 2008 season.

 Best First Baseman Of All-Time: Jimmie Foxx